ooferdww/x264-r2727/README.md

 # x264-r2727
-x264 r2727 fork with the intention of encoding for media server.
+x264 r2727 fork with the intention of encoding for media servers.

 Build instructions: